hmblair/cmuts/README.md

 To build, you will need installed copies of
    1. `samtools` and `HTSlib`.
-   2. A copy of `HDF5` with parallel support enabled.
+   2. `HDF5` with parallel support enabled.
    3. `OpenMPI`.

 These must be visible to `cmake`.
 If you are running on Sherlock, then